 Another issue is the misestimation of the need for fertilizers, herbicides, and pesticides, leading to unjustified expenses, waste of agricultural inputs, and low yields.
 Also, the members of one cooperative often use different farm management software, which evokes miscommunication that complicates decision-making.
 With this being said, the solution to these problems may be implementing the data-rich platform enabling agricultural cooperatives to provide advisory services to the members.

 The four features that come top of mind are crop monitoring, weather analysis, field leaderboard, and team management.
-Yet EOS Crop Monitoring offers even more functionalities that may be especially valuable for farming coops, so let’s go through all of them.
+Yet EOSDA Crop Monitoring offers even more functionalities that may be especially valuable for farming coops, so let’s go through all of them.

 - Indices analysis — vegetation indices built with the help of mathematical algorithms deliver critical insights on crop growth and help detect and prevent various anomalies such as nutrient deficiency, pest infestations, crop diseases, cold or heat stress, etc.